TAUPŌ CONTROL GATES EROSION REPAIRS

 Project Background

-As part of Mercury’s ongoing Dam Surveillance programme, regular inspections of the Control Gates are carried out to ensure the structure is maintained and structural integrity is ensured.
+As part of Mercury’s ongoing Dam Surveillance programme, regular inspections of the Control Gates are carried out to ensure the structure is maintained, and structural integrity is ensured.

 Project Overview

-Phase 1 is between August and December 2024.
-Initial work will involve installing new dam safety instruments around the structure.
-We will then work to fill in an erosion spot (sink hole) which has formed downstream from the Control Gates, on the river's southern side.
-A drilling rig will be used to pump grout, which sets when it contacts the water, to fill the hole.
+Phase1 was completed in 2024.
+It involved installing new dam safety instruments around the structure, filling in an erosion spot which has formed downstream from the Control Gates, on the river's southern side.
+We also used this time to refurbish one of the sixControl Gates.

-Please watch this page for updates.
-People can also contact the project team via email: MercuryControlGates@mercury.co.nz
+People can also contact the project team via email: TaupoControlGates@mercury.co.nz

 Read more about the Control Gates here.

-2024 Milestones
+2024 Completed Milestones

 • In August, we completed some ground investigation work and installed new instruments to improve our understanding of the underlying geology of the Taupo Control Gates ahead of the main erosion repairs starting.